jmh3434/java-precourse/Precourse Java.md

-Recap: We have a duck superclass and we want to implement the fly function for some if its subclasses.
-A natural way to do this is with an interace with a fly function.
-For the classes that want to implement flyable interface, they can have their own fly function.
+Recap: We have a Person superclass and we want to implement the jump function for some if its subclasses.
+A natural way to do this is with an interace with a jump function.
+For the classes that want to implement jumpable interface, they can have their own jump function.

-Now any other class that want's the same fly funciton needs to redefine the same fly function used in the other classes.
+Now any other class that want's the same jump funciton needs to redefine the same jump function used in the other classes.